Project

 GTK+ is a dead end, though (2.x and 3.x both).
 So instead of going back and maintaining an old version, you might consider helping out with the C++/Qt port once it gets off the ground.
 Since the Winamp interface will have to be mostly rewritten anyway, we can design it to work well with double size from the beginning.

-RE: Scaling of old Winamp skins - Added by Meneer Jansen almost 10 years ago
+RE: Scaling of old Winamp skins - Added by Meneer Jansen over 10 years ago

 Joined this forum for only one thing: please implement the option to scale the ol' Winamp skin.
 It's the only reason I still use Audacious.

-RE: Scaling of old Winamp skins - Added by John Fordham almost 10 years ago
+RE: Scaling of old Winamp skins - Added by John Fordham over 10 years ago

 I, also, joined this forum for exactly one reason: To urge reinstatement of the scaling capability.